internetarchive/dweb-mirror/INSTALLATION-iiab-raspberry.md

 * If it reports `ERROR: Directory for the cache is not defined or doesnt exist`
   * then it means you didn't create a directory for it to use as a cache
   * the server wants you to do this, so that it doesn't fill a disk somewhere you don't want it to happen
-* If you see a message like `Requeued fetch of https://dweb.me/info failed` then it means it cannot see the archive's servers (on `dweb.me`) so it won't be able to crawl or cache initial material until you connect to the WiFi or Ethernet.
+* If you see a message like `Requeued fetch of https://dweb.archive.org/info failed` then it means it cannot see the archive's servers (on `dweb.archive.org`) so it won't be able to crawl or cache initial material until you connect to the WiFi or Ethernet.

 Without any other arguments, `crawl` will read a set of files into into the first (already existing) directory